 Nomination and Remuneration Advisory Committee

-Please tell us about the thinking behind the CEO’s succession plan discussed in the Nomination and Remuneration Advisory Committee.
+How is the CEO succession plan discussed at meetings of the Nomination and Remuneration Advisory Committee?

 Mr. Tatsuo Kawada

-Having served as a representative director of a general textile manufacturer, where he took the lead in the transformation of the company’s business model, creation of innovation, and organizational reform, Mr. Kawada has ample experience and a wide range of knowledge.
+Having served for many years as representative director of a general textile manufacturer, where he took the lead in the transformation of the company’s business model, creation of innovation, and organizational reform, Mr. Kawada has ample experience and a wide range of knowledge.
 He serves as chairperson of the Company’s Nomination and Remuneration Advisory Committee.

-Please tell us about the remuneration plan, which is the other theme within the Nomination and Remuneration Advisory Committee.
+Please tell us about the officer remuneration system, which is another item on the agenda of the Nomination and Remuneration Advisory Committee.

 Mr. Kunitaro Kitamura